talhakhan13/CIS-162-70/syllabus.md

 Office Hours: To be decided

 ## Catalog Course Description

+The content of this syllabus is subject to change.

+## Catalog Course Description

 Introduction to programming and computational thinking through lab and lecture.
 Simple and structured data types and program control structures.
 Problem analysis, algorithm design and implementation using a high-level language.
 Prerequisite: MTH 110